Percentages, Fractions, and Ratios Explained

 What a fraction is

-Adding fractions.
-Find a common denominator first.
-To add 1/3 + 1/4: the common denominator is 12.
-So 4/12 + 3/12 = 7/12.
+Adding fractions requires a common denominator because you can only add pieces of the same size.
+To add 1/3 + 1/4, the common denominator is 12, giving 4/12 + 3/12 = 7/12.
+Multiplying fractions goes straight across:

-Dividing fractions.
-Multiply by the reciprocal.
-2/3 divided by 4/5 = 2/3 x 5/4 = 10/12 = 5/6.
+Dividing fractions means multiplying by the reciprocal: 2/3 divided by 4/5 = 2/3 x 5/4 = 10/12 = 5/6.
+The post on how to add, subtract, and multiply fractions explains the reasoning behind each rule.
+The fraction calculator handles all four operations.

 Try it yourself